gameap/gameap.github.io/en/shared_install.md

 >!
 Documentation in the process of writing.
 This section requires more material.

->! t is not recommended to use the Shared method.
+>!
+It is not recommended to use the Shared method.
 Some panel functionality will be limited

 * This will become a table of contents (this text will be scraped).
 {:toc}